Required to include TrustFence support.

 => update uboot tftp imx-boot-signed-ccimx91-dvk.bin

-4. Check the TrustFence status
+4.2.
+Reboot and check the TrustFence status

 Reset the device, and check the result of command trustfence status: